sketch-hq/SketchAPI/docs-website/pages/plugins-manifest.md

 #### `suppliesData`

 Specifies if the plugin is a data supplier.
-If set to `true` a visual identicator is displayed with the plugin within the preferance pane showing the list of all installed plugins.
+If set to `true` a visual indicator is displayed with the plugin within the preference pane showing the list of all installed plugins.

 #### `version`